nickpalood/HomeworkHacker/README.md

 - **Port already in use?** The dev server will try to use a different port automatically
 - **Backend not connecting?** Make sure the Python server is running on the expected port

-That's it!
+Done!
 You're ready to hack your homework.
-Good luck! 💪
+Good luck!